 By, the Old Guy with the Ponytail

 In the fall, more than any other time of year, your lawn manufactures carbohydrates.
 It manufactures these carbohydrates in the green leaves.
-It uses these carbohydrates for energy to recover from summer stress and develop thru the fall.
+It uses these carbohydrates for energy to recover from summer stress and develop through the fall.
+So, how can you prepare or fertilize your lawn properly?
+We’ll tell you in this article!

 Surplus carbohydrates are stored in the roots and utilized the following spring to support top growth.
 Fertilizer applied in the fall supports and stimulates carbohydrate production.
 Two thirds of the yearly nitrogen fertilizer applied to your lawn should be applied in the fall.